The new PSD2 directive is a fundamental piece of payment legislation in Europe.

 The bad news?

-Many banks and merchants were not ready for both the March and September deadlines.
-The EBA has to reset a deadline for the end of 2020.
+Many banks and merchants were not ready for the March, nor the September deadline.
+The EBA had to reset a deadline for the end of 2020.

 The good news?